Kortemme-Lab/ddg/README.rst

 - *input* : contains the input files for the benchmarks.
 These take the form of PDB files and datasets of experimental |DDG| values.
 The input files are described in more detail in input/README.rst;
 - *output/sample* : contains sample output data that can be used to test the stand-alone analysis script;
-- *analysis* : contains the stand-alone analysis script (analyze.py) and the analysis functions (stats.py).
+- *analysis* : contains the stand-alone analysis script (analyze.py).
+Standalone analysis functions can be found in the klab repository (stats/misc.py).
 All protocols are expected to produce output that will work with both scripts.
 These scripts do not need to be called directly - each benchmark has a separate analysis step which performs analysis;
 - *protocols* : contains the scripts needed to run the benchmarks.
 The scripts for each protocol are provided in a specific subdirectory;
 - *protocols/alanine-scanning* : contains the scripts needed to run the alanine scanning benchmark using a Rosetta protocol;
 - *protocols/ddg_monomer_16* : contains the scripts needed to run the protein stability benchmark using the Rosetta ddg_monomer protocol;
 - *protocols/rosetta* : contains utility code used to run the Rosetta protocols;
 - *hpc* : contains scripts that can be used to run the entire benchmark using specific cluster architectures.
 For practical reasons, a limited number of cluster systems are supported.
-Please feel free to provide scripts which run the benchmark for your particular cluster system.
+Please feel free to provide scripts which run the benchmark for your particular cluster system;
-- *hpc/sge/ddg_monomer_16* : contains scripts that can be used to run the the protein stability benchmark using ddg_monomer on a Sun Grid Engine cluster.
+- *hpc/sge/ddg_monomer_16* : contains instructions on how to run the the protein stability benchmark using ddg_monomer on a Sun Grid Engine cluster;
+- *hpc/sge/alanine-scanning* : contains instructions on how to run the the alanine-scanning using the supplied RosettaScript on a Sun Grid Engine cluster;
+- *libraries*: contains third-party libraries.
+See LICENSE-3RD-PARTY for licensing details.

 =========
 Protocols